HomeOnMars/projektoOmnijo/OmniCentro/Bulteno.md

 [^Bulteno-Koloroj-Purpuro]: Purple, as a mixture of pink and blue, symbolizing Engineering and Compassions, aka empathies combined with resolutions;
-  to mould the world into what we desire.
+  to mold the world into what we desire.

 [^Bulteno-Himno]: The new anthem is hand picked by - you guessed it -